harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

    - No waiting for events

 4. User submits new password
-   - Password update request is sent
+   - Password update request is sent and awaited
-   - Success message shown after 0.5 seconds
+   - If successful: Success message shown, redirect after 1.5 seconds
-   - Automatic redirect after 2 seconds
+   - If failed: Error message shown (e.g., "session missing")
-   - **Does not wait for response** (prevents hanging)
+   - **Properly handles all error cases**

 ---